 33,000 signed our petition calling for the furlough scheme to be extended until the pandemic is under control.

-At the last minute, Sunak was forced to backtrack on his plans and announce an extension of the furlough scheme until March 2021.
+At the last minute, Sunak was forced to backtrack on his plans and announce an extension of the furlough scheme until March 2021, and then again to September 2021.

 As Boris Johnson desperately tried to strengthen his negotiating position with the EU in autumn 2020, he grabbed at a dangerous straw: breaking international law and threatening the peace in Northern Ireland by tearing up his own withdrawal agreement.